 If you want to successfully start a small business, there are many questions to be answered.
 What do I need to start a business?
-How much does it cost to start a business?
+Can I start a business with no money?
 What are the risks when starting a business?
 How to legally start a business?
 What is the best small business to start?
 Of course, there are many more important questions about starting a small business.

 The most important question isn’t “How to start a small business?”
 The most important question is “How to start a small business that succeeds?”